 As a result, more and more companies are seeing traceability as the best way to keep a track of what’s happening with their products at every point in the supply chain.
-Right from the manufacturers, to the wholesalers and retailers, everyone is recognising the importance of food traceability as a means to increase transparency and minimise risks.
+Right from the manufacturers, to the wholesalers and retailers, everyone is recognizing the importance of food traceability as a means to increase transparency and minimize risks.

 While food safety is the most apparent benefit of ensuring traceability at every step of the way, it is by no means the only one.
 To the end consumer, it translates to being certain about the quality of the food that is on their plate, but food traceability carries a lot more value to the brand itself.